vaibhavchandra12/transfer.sh-bot/README.md

 ### Host on Heroku or on your own Server

- `Make sure you have added your bot token, api id, api_hash before you host on Heroku or on your own Server.`
+ `Make sure you have added your bot token, api id, api_hash before you host on Heroku or on your own Server`